Estonian language: Estonian literature

-The earliest extant samples of connected (north) Estonian are the so-called Kullamaa prayers dating from 1524 and 1528.
-In 1525 the first book published in the Estonian language was printed.
-The book was a Lutheran manuscript, which never reached the reader and was destroyed immediately after publication.
+The earliest extant samples of connected (north) Estonian have been found in the Kullamaa Manuscript ("Kullamaa prayers") dating from 1524 and 1528.
+In 1525, the first Estonian language book was printed.
+It contained a religious Lutheran text which, however, never reached its intended readers, as it was immediately censored and all printed copies were destroyed.

 The first extant Estonian book is a bilingual German-Estonian translation of the Lutheran catechism by S. Wanradt and J. Koell dating to 1535, during the Protestant Reformation period.
 An Estonian grammar book to be used by priests was printed in German in 1637.
-The New Testament was translated into southern Estonian in 1686 (northern Estonian, 1715).
-The two languages were united based on northern Estonian by Anton thor Helle.
+The New Testament was translated into the variety of South Estonian called Võro in 1686 (northern Estonian, 1715).
+The two languages were united based on Northern Estonian by Anton thor Helle.

 Writings in Estonian became more significant in the 19th century during the Estophile Enlightenment Period (1750–1840).

-The birth of native Estonian literature was in 1810 to 1820 when the patriotic and philosophical poems by Kristjan Jaak Peterson were published.
-Peterson, who was the first student at the then German-language University of Dorpat to acknowledge his Estonian origin, is commonly regarded as a herald of Estonian national literature and considered the founder of modern Estonian poetry.
+The birth of native Estonian literature was during the period 1810–1820, when the patriotic and philosophical poems by Kristjan Jaak Peterson were published.
+Peterson, who was the first student to acknowledge his Estonian origin at the then German-language University of Dorpat, is commonly regarded as a herald of Estonian national literature and considered the founder of modern Estonian poetry.
 His birthday, March 14, is celebrated in Estonia as Mother Tongue Day.
 A fragment from Peterson's poem "Kuu" expresses the claim reestablishing the birthright of the Estonian language: